jeffreykeefer/Parkology/Contributing.md

 # Contributing to Parkology

-Thank you for taking the time to contribute to Parkology.
 The following is a set of guidelines and suggestions for contributing to www.parkology.org.
 While you interact with our online community, feel free to propose changes to this file.

 >Together, we can support communities to improve their local green spaces and increase access to quality, close to home parks.

 ## Participation guidelines

-As a participant and Parkology community member, you are expected to uphold this [code of conduct](Code of Conduct.md).
+As a participant and Parkology community member, you are expected to uphold this [Code of Conduct](Code of Conduct.md).
 Additionally, you can view our [License](License.md) that further describes the rights of our contributors.

 If you have any questions or would like to report unacceptable behavior please <a href="mailto:info@parkology.org">contact us</a>.